Qualify for a Mortgage with 1 Year Tax Returns

 Approval is dependent on findings from Freddie Mac's automated underwriting system which analyzes the loan amount, loan-to-value and debt to income ratios along with the borrower's FICO credit scores, liquid assets, and other associated criteria.
-If you are self-employed, and have been declined elsewhere, this may be a great option.
+If you are self-employed or a W2 wage earner and have been declined elsewhere, this may be a great option.

-The loan product allows a middle credit score of 620 along with approval from Freddie Mac's automated underwriting.
-However a low score may call for two years of tax returns.
+A conforming loan for self-employed borrowers allows a middle credit score of 640 along with approval from Freddie Mac's automated underwriting.
+Borrower's with a lower score will need to provide two years of tax returns.
 It is worth noting that Fannie Mae recently changed its program to allow for just one year of tax returns.

 PURCHASE & REFINANCE (no cash out):